Abandoned & Little-Known Airfields:

 A circa 1949-51 picture (courtesy of Gordon Cragg) of the Sam Houston Airport office building, with a small tower.

-described Sam Houston as having a total of five runways, with the longest being 3,600'.
+The January 1950 San Antonio Sectional Chart (courtesy of David Brooks) described Sam Houston as having a total of 5 runways, with the longest being 3,600'.

 Sam Houston Airport, as depicted on a 1952 Humble Oil street map of Houston.